Effective Pain Management

 Help with chronic pain – learn the powerful psychological and behavioural techniques that alleviate persistent pain and accelerate healing

 with pain specialist Dr Grahame Brown

 Effective Pain Management Live Online Training

 Price includes course notes and access to a recording of the event

 Book your place

 Select a date

-Live online training – Join Dr Grahame Brown on Wednesday 19th April 2023 for this practical live online workshop via Zoom, you will have plenty of opportunities to ask questions.
+Live online training – Join Dr Grahame Brown on Tuesday 14th November 2023 for this practical live online training event via Zoom, you will have plenty of opportunities to ask questions.
 Simply book your place and we will email you the Zoom link the day before the event.